I Love the '70s (British TV series): 1973

 Note: This edition acted as the original pilot for the series, originally serving as an in-house demonstration of how a typical episode would run, and as such features Noddy Holder in a 'typical 1973 home'.
 Although the idea of each edition reflecting a different household in each year was dropped in favour of a different relevant scenario for each year, the house setting was later revived for BBC Two's Back in Time for... series.

 1974

 Host: Roobarb & Custard.
 Opening titles: "You Ain't Seen Nothing Yet" by Bachman Turner Overdrive.
+Ending credits: "The Golden Age of Rock 'n' Roll" by Mott the Hoople.